 - Use your own words.
 Talk however you’d talk to them about the chores, dinner, or finances.
 Use your own pet names and adjust the question as needed.

 - Avoid yes/no questions like, “Do you want to try it?”
 Nothing shuts down a convo and leaves you feeling raw + vulnerable faster than a yes or no followed by silence.

 In the story above, despite my word vomit + initial awkwardness, the beau and I had a fabulous discussion.
 We learned so much about how the other person thinks about sex.
 Plus, that convo set the stage for future chats inspired by something one of us reads.
-I now send him articles about sex (and feminism) pretty regularly, highlighting the parts that stick out to me the most.
+I now send him articles about sex, feminism, intersectionality, emotional labour—you name it!—pretty regularly, highlighting the parts that stick out to me the most.